 AUSTIN, TX—Self-storage marketplace SpareFoot is offering relief to those affected by the devastating floods in Colorado.
 The Austin, TX-based company will donate a month of storage to businesses, families and individuals who need temporary space to store and protect their belongings in the aftermath of the flooding.

 SpareFoot will mail a check to cover a victim’s first month of self-storage rent (up to $100).
 The check will cover rental of a storage unit within a 75-mile radius of Boulder, CO.
 Customers must move in by Oct.
 16, 2013.
-Additional details about the offer are available on the SpareFoot website.
+Additional details about the offer are available here.

 “The images of the destruction in Colorado are heartbreaking.
 Our thoughts go out to the communities that have been hit hard by this disaster,” SpareFoot CEO Chuck Gordon said.
 “While human lives obviously are the most important consideration in a situation like this, we at SpareFoot hope our offer of free storage space can help people in Colorado recover from the floods.”